alwinpaul/alwinpaul/README.md

 ## Hello There, My name is Alwin 👋

 Welcome to my github page.\
-I am a Front-end developer, currently based in Canada.
+I am a Front-end developer.

 ### Checkout my portfolio at [alwinpaul.ca](https://alwinpaul.ca)